 - Coaches will consistently display high standards of behaviour and appearance.

 - Coaches should never try to recruit, either overtly or covertly, athletes who are already receiving coaching from another coach (whether or not licensed by UKA).

-- All coaches and club officials who work with young athletes must submit their names for a police check.
+- All coaches and club officials who work with young athletes must submit their names for a police no prescription canadian online pharmacy check.
 Club coaches will be asked to ensure they renew their licence and CRB every three years.
 All coaches working with young athletes should attend a recognised child protection course.

 Dealing with Complaints

 An adult may become aware of abuse/poor practice in a number of ways.
 A child may tell you, a third party may report incidents or suspicions or you may have seen an incident or have strong suspicions.

 - Stay calm; do not rush into inappropriate action.